monishkajethanii/todolist/README.md

 ## Overview

 This project is a task management application that allows users to add, delete, and view tasks.
-It is built using React for the front end and Node.js with MySQL for the back end.
+It is built using Next for the front end and Node.js with MySQL for the back end.

 ## Table of Contents